univ-of-utah-marriott-library-apple/display_manager/README.md

  * Recommended workaround: simply configure displays *during* login/logout, or while logged in.
 Settings persist after logout, so whichever configurations you set during logout will remain active at the login screen.
 * Displays are controlled via `DisplayID`, so any interactions with external displays via the command line must be performed by reference to that display's `DisplayID`.
 (However, any interactions with the main display don't need to specify its `DisplayID` -- it is implied, unless otherwise noted.)
  * Recommended workaround: try manipulating the external displays (e.g. brightness, rotation, resolution, etc.) by their `DisplayID` to see which physical screens they correspond to.

+Note: DisplayIDs are metadata descriptions of display capabilities.
+For more information, see [here](https://en.wikipedia.org/wiki/DisplayID).

 ## Get Started